eye-division/susanmoxley/_casestudies/childs-creativity.md

 KindleCo successfully bid to design and deliver the organisational modelling and regional stakeholder consultation and at sector level, to shape the future of the DfE / DCMS national Creative Partnerships initiative in the South East, to support the closing of the centrally-run programme.

 KindleCo worked extensively across the region to bring the education, learning, culture, business and economic development communities together in an integrated approach to support the creative learning infrastructure for children & young people in schools.
+With multiple stakeholders, KindleCo worked with the national programmes four regional leaders to generated models of how best to grow C.P. beyond its original constituencies.

 ###### ![](/uploads/artswork-birthday-pic.JPG)

-###### Photo courtesy of [Artswork](https://artswork.org.uk/) 30th Birthday celebrations Nov 2017
+###### Celebrating 30th Birthday of&nbsp;[Artswork](https://artswork.org.uk/)&nbsp;in Nov 2017 with former Arts Council colleagues Jane (CEO, Artswork) and Norinne (Chair of Trustees)

-With multiple stakeholders, KindleCo worked with the national programmes four regional leaders to generated models of how best to grow C.P. beyond its original constituencies.

 We worked with the regional partners to generate sustainable business models for programme leaders & a wide range of stakeholders to create a road map to the future.